HafezAbdallah/toDO/README.md

  navigate to posts by adding "/posts" to the url

- created using the basic create react app.
+ created using the basic create react app. i used mulpile ways to acheive the samething to demonstrate as much patterns as possible .